High-performance liquid chromatography: Operation

 The sample mixture to be separated and analyzed is introduced, in a discrete small volume (typically microliters), into the stream of mobile phase percolating through the column.
-The components of the sample move through the column at different velocities, which are a function of specific physical interactions with the adsorbent (also called stationary phase).
-The velocity of each component depends on its chemical nature, on the nature of the stationary phase (column) and on the composition of the mobile phase.
+The components of the sample move through the column, each at a different velocity, which are a function of specific physical interactions with the adsorbent, the stationary phase.
+The velocity of each component depends on its chemical nature, on the nature of the stationary phase (inside the column) and on the composition of the mobile phase.
 The time at which a specific analyte elutes (emerges from the column) is called its retention time.
-The retention time measured under particular conditions is an identifying characteristic of a given analyte.
+The retention time, measured under particular conditions, is an identifying characteristic of a given analyte.